Nest Thermostat & Doorbell Repair Cost UK 2026

 How much does it cost to repair a Nest thermostat display?

-From £49.95 on a Thermostat E to £79.95 on a Learning Thermostat 4th Gen, fitted and returned with the 27-month guarantee.
-The thermostat lifts from its wall base for the repair — no re-wiring of the heating circuit for a display swap.
+£49.95 on a Thermostat E up to £79.95 on a Learning Thermostat 4th Gen, fitted and returned under the 27-month guarantee.
+The head lifts off its wall base for the work, so a display swap touches none of your heating wiring.

 Can a Nest thermostat heat link error be repaired?